Specialty area(s)Computational Methods and Experimental Biophysics

 I have taught physics at Syracuse University, Xavier University of Louisiana, Mount Holyoke College, and now at the University of Wisconsin-La Crosse.
 I have more than 8 years of teaching experience.
 I have taught introductory physics, algebra and calculus based, in the traditional lecture style, as well as, in the more interactive workshop style.
 I have taught housewives to physics majors, premeds and pre-pharmacy students, as well as graduate students in the Molecular and Cellular Biology department.
 I have also taught advanced topics like, optics, modern, and advanced laboratory experiment.

-PHY 204 - General Physics II (Calculus-based Lecture and Laboratory)
+PHY 204 - General Physics II (Calculus-based Lecture and Laboratory, Spring only)

-PHY 453 - Special Topics: Scientific Writing in Experimental Biophysics
+PHY 453 - Introduction to Scientific Writing in Experimental Biophysics - Sp16

 Professional history2012 – Present Assistant Professor of Physics